 In the Automatic Replication field, enter the Frequency and Starting Time for replication updates to the target Delphix Engine.
 Once you have entered and saved your replication settings, you will also see an option to trigger replication immediately with the Replicate Now button.

 Note: Automatic replication uses Quartz for scheduling.
 Starting with Delphix version 4.2, the Quartz-formatted string is editable via the Advanced option.
 Please refer to the screenshot below:

 - Under Traffic Options, select whether you want to Encrypt traffic or Limit bandwidth during replication updates.

 - In the right-hand column, under Objects Being Replicated, click the boxes next to the objects you want to replicate.

 - Some selected objects may have dependencies – other objects that will be pulled into replication because they share data.
+For more details, see what's copied.
 Objects that will be replicated are confirmed with a blue chain link icon.

 - When selecting objects, you can select the entire server (Entire Delphix Engine) or a set of groups, dSources, VDBs, and Jet Stream data layouts.

 - When replicating a group, all dSources and VDBs currently in the group, or added to the group at a later time, will be included.

 - If you select a Delphix Self-Service (Jet Stream) data template, all data containers created from that template will be included.
 Likewise, if you select a data container, its parent data template will be included.

 - If you select the entire server, all groups and Delphix Self-Service objects will be included.